Paranoid Personality Disorder Symptoms

 A diagnosis for paranoid personality disorder is made by a mental health professional comparing your symptoms and life history with those listed here.
 They will make a determination whether your symptoms meet the criteria necessary for a personality disorder diagnosis.

 Causes of Paranoid Personality Disorder

-Researchers today don’t know what causes paranoid personality disorder.
-There are many theories, however, about the possible causes of paranoid personality disorder.
-Most professionals subscribe to a biopsychosocial model of causation — that is, the causes of are likely due to biological and genetic factors, social factors (such as how a person interacts in their early development with their family and friends and other children), and psychological factors (the individual’s personality and temperament, shaped by their environment and learned coping skills to deal with stress).
+Researchers today don’t know what causes paranoid personality disorder; however, there are many theories about the possible causes.
+Most professionals subscribe to a biopsychosocial model of causation — that is, the causes are likely due to biological and genetic factors, social factors (such as how a person interacts in their early development with their family and friends and other children), and psychological factors (the individual’s personality and temperament, shaped by their environment and learned coping skills to deal with stress).
 This suggests that no single factor is responsible — rather, it is the complex and likely intertwined nature of all three factors that are important.
 If a person has this personality disorder, research suggests that there is a slightly increased risk for this disorder to be “passed down” to their children.

 Treatment of Paranoid Personality Disorder